Gravitational Causality and the Self-Stress of Photons: Conclusions

 We have found that asymptotic causality, i.e. positivity of the time delay relative to a photon travelling in unperturbed flat spacetime, is therefore respected up to the scale of the Laudau pole (if any), where the perturbative regime breaks down and our calculation is no longer valid.
 Conversely, the presence of the Landau pole can be correctly inferred by demanding asymptotic causality in a gravitational scattering.
-For theories with a negative $\beta$-function, asymptotic causality holds up to the Planck length.
+For theories with a negative $\beta$-function, we find that asymptotic causality holds up to the Planck length.

-The fate of bulk causality, that is the notion that photons should travel locally slower (or at the same speed) than gravitons in the bulk of same spacetime, is different.
+The fate of bulk causality, that is the notion that photons should travel locally slower (or at the same speed) than gravitons in the bulk of the same dynamical spacetime, is different.
 Bulk causality implies that the difference between photon and graviton time delays should be non-negative, which is respected classically.
-We have found instead that quantum-mechanically (some polarization of) photons always display a smaller time delay than gravitons, representing a violation of bulk causality at the quantum level.
+We have found instead that quantum-mechanically photons always display in the UV a smaller time delay than gravitons, representing a violation of bulk causality at the quantum level.
+While not resolvable in the IR (i.e. at length scales longer than the charged particles wavelengths), it is instead resolvable in the UV for sufficiently large center of mass energy.